rodit-org/timeherenow-com/public/README.md

 ## Overview

 Time Here Now API provides blockchain-verified time services using the NEAR Protocol.
-All time values are sourced from NEAR blockchain timestamps, not system or NTP time, ensuring tamper-proof and verifiable temporal data.
+All time values are sourced from NEAR blockchain timestamps, not system or NTP time, ensuring tamper-proof and verifiable temporal data

 **Base URL**: `https://api.timeherenow.com`